 The reason this post came about is because I heard a rugby teammate of mine who runs a small business complaining about the fact that his staff have earned more than he has lately.
 He even went so far as to suggest that he’d earn more taking stuff out of skips and selling it for scrap or on eBay (not a bad idea, come to think of it).

-So the next time someone suggests that people who run small businesses are all rolling in it, bear in mind that for many it's just not the case.
+So the next time someone suggests that people who run small businesses are all rolling in it, bear in mind that for many it’s just not the case.
+Most people who are self-employed often work more hours and earn less money than those with a full-time job.